“There are many ways to treat hot flushes and vaginal

 Are HT alternatives available for hot flushes treatment?

-In Menopause Management Options: Menopausal Hormone Therapy – Non Hormonal Options: Non-Hormonal Prescription Medication the JH note:
+In Menopause Management Options: Menopausal Hormone Therapy – Non Hormonal Options: Non-Hormonal Prescription Medication according to the JH:

-Some women don’t want to take MHT and prefer different treatment options, like non-hormonal prescription medications.
-These medications take around four weeks to be effective”.7
+Some people don’t want to take MHT and prefer different treatment options, like non-hormonal prescription medications.
+These medications take around four weeks to be effective”.8

 In Non-Estrogen Treatments for Menopausal Symptoms the European Menopause and Andropause Society explain:

-What SSRIs/SNRIs are used for hot flushes treatment?
+What antidepressants can be used for hot flushes treatment?

-In Menopause Management Options: Menopausal Hormone Therapy – Non Hormonal Options: Non-Hormonal Prescription Medication – Antidepressants the JH explain:
+In Menopause Management Options: Menopausal Hormone Therapy – Non Hormonal Options: Non-Hormonal Prescription Medication – Antidepressants according to the JH:

 “Some antidepressants have been shown to relieve hot flushes.
 For example, venlafaxine, paroxetine, escitalopram and fluoxetine.
 Side effects may include nausea, dry mouth, hot flushes, sweats and insomnia.

-Note: Paroxetine and fluoxetine can reduce the effectiveness of some cancer treatment medications”.9
+Note: Paroxetine and fluoxetine can reduce the effectiveness of some cancer treatment medications”.14

 In Hot Flashes: Diagnosis & Treatment – Treatments: Antidepressants the (United States) Mayo Clinic elaborate on: